- Search The Registry

 - My Account

-During the Civil War, Remond recruited Black soldiers for the Union Army in Massachusetts.
+During the American Civil War, Remond recruited Black soldiers for the Union Army in Massachusetts.
 After the war he worked as a Boston street light inspector and a clerk in the Boston Customs House.
 Charles Lenox Remond died in Massachusetts on December 22nd 1873.

 The Encyclopedia of African American Heritage